michaeljennings/laralastica/README.md

 - The prefix length, defaults to 0
 - The maximum expansions to allow, defaults to 50.

-For more information about the search types [click here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html).
+For more information about the fuzzy query [click here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html).

 ```php
 Foo::search(function(Builder $query)